GSA/fedramp-gov/_posts/2025-01-16-focusing-on-delivery.md

 layout: blog-page
 ---

-FedRAMP has shifted to a more aggressive cadence for releasing draft updates for policies and directives and we expect to see [Requests for Comment (RFC)](https://www.fedramp.gov/rfcs) become a routine activity with multiple RFCs open at any given time as FedRAMP continuously works to improve.
+FedRAMP has shifted to a more aggressive cadence for releasing draft updates for policies and directives.
+We expect to see [Requests for Comment (RFC)](https://www.fedramp.gov/rfcs) become a routine activity with multiple RFCs open at any given time as FedRAMP continuously works to improve.
 We’ve also added a [Policy and Guidance Updates page](https://www.fedramp.gov/updates/policy-and-guidance/) to our website that reflects the current status of policy and guidance that we’re working on.

 <p style="margin-top: 22px; margin-bottom: 0rem; padding-left:32px;">
 <b><a href="https://www.fedramp.gov/updates/docs/cryptographic-module/" target="_blank" rel="noopener noreferrer">FedRAMP Cryptographic Module Selection and Use Policy</a></b></p>